ClaudioESSilva/claudioessilva.github.io/content/post/2024-05-29-What-happens-when-we-drop-a-column-on-a-SQL-Server-table-Where-my-space.md

 # A metadata operation
 Dropping a column is a metadata/logical operation, not a physical one.
 This means that the data isn't removed/overwritten by this action.

-As Paul Randal mentions [here]((https://www.sqlskills.com/blogs/paul/inside-the-storage-engine-anatomy-of-a-page/)):
+If we were talking about deleting data (records), as Paul Randal mentions [here](https://www.sqlskills.com/blogs/paul/inside-the-storage-engine-anatomy-of-a-page/):
 > "the cost of that will be deferred for the inserters and not for the deleters".

 ## Does that mean that the content is still visible?